 Filing a Lawsuit Finally, if your claim is not settled out of court through negotiations, you may file a lawsuit and decide to litigate your case.
 If so, you can likely expect for your case to take at least another year to resolve, as there are a number of steps and procedures along the way.
 For example, a lawsuit will involve a discovery process, mediation, and perhaps even a trial.
 As a note, you must file your suit within three years of the date that your accident occurred.

 Contact the Personal Injury Attorneys at Gardner Law Firm

-If you have sustained a personal injury due to another party’s oversight, mistake, or irresponsible behavior, please contact Gardner Law Firm to schedule a free initial consultation.
-For more than 35 years, our attorneys have helped individuals and families get the money they deserve from insurance companies and at-fault parties.
+If you have sustained a personal injury due to another party’s negligence or reckless actions, please contact Gardner Law Firm to schedule a free initial consultation.
+For more than 40 years, our attorneys have helped individuals and families get the money they deserve from insurance companies and at-fault parties.